mu-semtech/mu-ruby-template/README.md

 Validate whether the type specified in the JSON data is equal to the expected type.
 Returns a `409` otherwise.

 ### Debugger
 [ruby/debug](https://github.com/ruby/debug) supports multiple frontends for remote debugging of which we advise the Chromium inspector.
-You can configure the frontend via `RUBY_DEBUG_OPEN_FRONTEND` environment variable.
+You can configure the frontend via `RUBY_DEBUG_OPEN` environment variable.
 Other options are untested.

 ### Environment variables
 The template supports the following environment variables: